Planning to come? See what to expect:

 We don't have a dress code, though many of us like to dress smart.

 The church’s main worship program usually runs from 11 AM to noon.
 Singing, prayer and a sermon are almost guaranteed but depending on the week, you might be treated to special music, drama, a children’s story or other creative expression.

-After that we invite everyone for free Soup and Buns or, depending on the occasion, to a full Potluck lunch.
+After that we offer soup and buns, or depending on the occasion, we have a full Potluck lunch.
 This is an occasion to get to know each other in an informal way.

 Church really is for everyone and we’d love you to join us!

 Every Sabbath (Saturday) morning and at other times through the week, both at the church building and elsewhere.

 Do I need a Bible?

 No. You don’t have to bring anything—just yourself.
 If you would like a Bible, you can borrow one when you get here.
 You can also download a free Bible app to your smartphone.

 Should I go if I don’t know anyone?